fukun07/neural-image-captioning/readme.md

 After downloading the **data.zip**, you are able to run model **baseline** and **ss** (scene-specific).

+We also provide an alternative source for downloading the data.
+Please refer to [Baidu Pan](http://pan.baidu.com/s/1c1Mtndm) in Chinese.

 #### 3. configurate path
 Please open the **config.py** script and define the path as you like: